socotecio/django-socio-grpc/docs/getting-started.rst

   it will have 2 gRPC actions: `List` and `Retrieve`.
 - ``PostService``, will be a read-write service (:func:`AsyncModelService<django_socio_grpc.generics.AsyncModelService>`), meaning that it will have 6 gRPC actions: `List`, `Retrieve`, `Create`, `Update`, `PartialUpdate`, `Destroy`.

+See :ref:`Mixin section <Generic Mixins>` and :ref:`Proto generation <proto-generation>` documentation to help you understand how actions are declared.

 .. code-block:: python